ABDUL-AHAD-23/Droplanzer/README.md

-# Droplanzer – Frontend for Website Agencies
+# Droplanzer

-Droplanzer is a clean and fast Next.js template built for creative agencies, studios, and freelancers.
-It helps you present your services, portfolio, and digital projects in a professional way.
+Droplanzer is a clean and fast Next.js website for creative agencies, studios, and freelancers.